bxxf/regiojet-watchdog/README.md

 ## How to Use

 ### Step 1: Fetch Available Routes
-Make a GET request to fetch available train routes based on `stationFromID`, `stationToID`, and `departureDate` parameters For example:
+Make a GET request to fetch available train routes based on `stationFromID`, `stationToID`, and `departureDate` parameters.

+For example:
 ```http://localhost:7900/routes?stationFromID=372825002&stationToID=1841058000&departureDate=18.08.2023```

 This should return a response like this:
 ```json
 [